-By the end of 2015, HALO Colombia had cleared a total of 56 minefields (185,359m²) safely destroying 190 mines in the process.
-Additionally, HALO’s survey teams had cancelled 182 suspected hazardous areas from the national database, which can now be declared safe for land restitution, IDP return and resettlement, and development.
-Together these activities have benefitted about 800 direct and 4,300 indirect beneficiaries.
-However, in reality the beneficiaries of HALO’s work are much higher, due to the fact that demining in Colombia is frequently followed by land restitution and other government initiatives such as development and IDP return projects.
-HALO’s activities in southeast Antioquia are creating safe conditions for the return of the region’s estimated 25,000 IDPs.
+By the beginning of July 2016, HALO Colombia had cleared a total of 73 minefields (243,643m²) safely destroying 250 mines in the process.
+Additionally, HALO’s survey teams have cancelled 219 suspected hazardous areas from the national database, which can now be declared safe for land restitution, IDP return and resettlement, and development.
+Together these activities have benefited about 870 direct and 5,500 indirect beneficiaries.
+However, in reality the beneficiaries of HALO’s work are much greater, due to the fact that demining in Colombia is frequently followed by land restitution and other government initiatives such as development and IDP return projects.

-Thanks to generous support from our donors - PM/WRA, the European Union, the Italian Embassy via UNMAS, the Canadian government via UNMAS, the Embassy of Japan, the Swiss Development Agency, GIZ, the UK and Pro Victimis – HALO’s work has had a clear and positive impact within its areas of operation.
+Thanks to generous support from our donors - PM/WRA, the Canadian government, the European Union, the Italian Embassy via UNMAS, the Embassy of Japan, the Swiss Development Agency, Germany, GIZ, the UK and Pro Victimis – HALO’s work has had a clear and positive impact within its areas of operation.
 However, there is still a vast unmet need for demining in areas which have recently emerged from conflict.
 Further funding is needed to continue essential work to make Colombia safer for people to return to and to help them rebuild their lives.